 Artist Anna Vaughn Hyatt Huntington created this bronze equestrian sculpture that pays homage to Jeanne d’Arc, who is said to have been divinely inspired to help liberate the French from English rule.
 The life-size sculpture is both heroic and infused with naturalistic detail.
 For Arc’s armor, Huntington conducted research at the arms and armory division of the Metropolitan Museum of Art.
 She used a real horse borrowed from the fire department of her hometown of Gloucester, Mass. to refine the mare’s body in the monument.
 Go.

 The monument in Riverside Park, which honors humanitarian and First Lady Anna Eleanor Roosevelt, was dedicated on Oct.
 5, 1996.
 Penelope Jencks sculpted the statue, and Roosevelt and Adlai Stevenson quotes are inscribed in the pavement around it.
 Go.

 Harriet Tubman Memorial, Harlem

 Dedicated to the brave woman who helped over 300 slaves escape through the Underground Railroad, this sculpture of the freedom fighter is full of symbolism.
 As the abolitionist strides forward the “roots of slavery” weigh her down.
 Her skirt features images (some inspired by West African passport masks) that represent passengers on the railroad.
 Plus, the icons around the base of the memorial reference moments in Tubman’s life.
 Go.

 Frances Hodgson Burnett, Central Park

-This elegant garden sculpture and fountain honors the renowned children’s book author.
+This elegant garden sculpture and fountain pays tribute to the renowned children’s book author.
 The memorial was created in 1936 and was designed by Parks’ Chief Consulting Architect Aymar Embury II with statues by Bessie Potter Vonnoh.
 Go.